-Have you noticed that there has been the resurgence in 3 generations of a family holidaying together?
-Gone is the year of the staycation …..
-2017 is the year of the multi-generational holiday and I am all in.
+Have you noticed that there has recently been the resurgence in 3 generations of a family holidaying together?
+Gone is the year of the staycation ….. last year was the year of the multi-generational holiday and I am all in.
 Apparently so are the grandparents and the kids!
 3G holidays are perfect for busy and geographically separated families to get a chance to re-connect with each other.
 Awww …. feel the love.
 There is also the added bonus of an extra pair of hands helping with the kids. #babysitter!

 Some grandparents are using multi-generational holidays as an opportunity to help out their cash strapped kids by paying for some of the holiday ….. as long as they can come too!
 Where these 3G holidays can be wonderfully enriching and positive, for some families they are not without their challenges.
 I am sure there are a few of you who would find going away with your parents, let alone kids, anything but relaxing.

 That being said, 3G holidays needn’t be hell.
 As a child I loved our multi-generational vacations with my grandparents. #makingmemories.
 These trips can be the source of some wonderful family memories.
 You just need to choose the right place.
 Luckily for you, your ever helpful Fifi Friendly road tested two brilliant eco-luxe and multi-generational family friendly options.

 Villa holidays give you the kind of independence you don’t always get in a hotel.
 You can cook if you want to or take your hire car out and about to visit local restaurants.
 You can work around your own schedule, a baby’s schedule or most noteworthy work around the requirements of 3 generations.
 Choosing a villa is perfect for families who want to be in the same place, share communal areas and have self catering as an option.